MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-applications.md

 **Error message:** The site information hasn't yet synchronized from Configuration Manager to the Microsoft Endpoint Manager admin center.
 Wait up to 15 minutes after you attach the site to your Azure tenant.

+**Possible causes:**
-**Possible cause:** This error typically occurs when newly onboarding to tenant attach with Configuration Manager version 2006.
+- This error typically occurs when newly onboarding to tenant attach with Configuration Manager version 2006.
 Wait 15 minutes for the information to synchronize.

-### <a name="bkmk_installed"></a> The site information hasn't yet synchronized
+- This error may also appear if the central administration site has been upgraded to 2006 but some child primary sites haven't been upgraded yet.

+### <a name="bkmk_installed"></a> Application shows as installed after creating a new deployment

 **Symptom:** An application is shown as installed in the Microsoft Endpoint Manager admin center after creating a new device available requires approval deployment or a user available deployment.